sforsayeth/OzSTAR-User-Guide/docs/source/1-getting_started/FAQ.rst

 How can I change my login shell?
 ------------------------------------------

-You can change your login shell, just type ``/home/changeShell`` in your terminal.
+You can change your login shell, just type ``changeShell`` in your terminal.
 This information will take a few minutes to propagate, and you will have to login again for it to take effect.

 How can I avoid session timeouts?
 ------------------------------------------

-There are a few ways to do this but a simple method is to go to the .ssh directory on your host machine and create a file called “config”.
+There are a few ways to do this but a simple method is to go to the .ssh directory on your laptop or desktop machine and create a file called “config”.
 In that file place the line
 ::

     ServerAliveInterval 120